Taking care of themselves

 Youth living on the street or in high-risk situations are often undernourished.
 This can affect their energy, their mental health, and their behaviour.
 For this reason, food plays an important role in three of our core services.

-As a result of these efforts, and the generosity of the community, our youth have access to basic necessities, clothing, and even household goods on a regular basis.
+As a result of these efforts, and the generosity of the community, our youth have access to basic necessities, clothing, and even household goods twice-weekly, Tuesday and Thursday at 2:00 p.m.